Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-\item {Depleted Oil and Gas Reservoirs:} These reservoirs, having served previously in hydrocarbon extraction, present a viable storage option, contributing about 7 to 10\% to the total potential.
-Their existing infrastructure, data availability for site-specific characterizations, and proven containment capabilities offer advantages in terms of cost-effectiveness, deployment period, and safety despite smaller storage capacity compared to saline aquifers. \end{itemize}
+\item \textbf{Depleted Oil and Gas Reservoirs:} Contributing 7-10\% of total potential, these reservoirs leverage existing wells, subsurface data, and proven containment capabilities.
+They offer significant advantages in cost-effectiveness, deployment speed, and safety, though with smaller individual capacities than saline aquifers. \end{itemize}

-Although technically feasible, CO\textsubscript{2} storage in coal seams accounts for less than 1\% of the potential capacity, rendering them a minor component in the overall sequestration strategy due to their limited volume \cite{wojcicki2014assessment}.
-Carbon mineralization in Poland’s mafic and ultramafic rocks could also offer a promising avenue for permanent CO\textsubscript{2} sequestration.
-However, its potential remains theoretical due to limited research and inadequate site-specific characterization.
-For unmineable coal beds and carbon mineralization in mafic and ultramafic rocks, detailed petrographic analyses, flow and reactive transport studies, THMC modeling, and field-scale pilot tests are essential to quantify CO\textsubscript{2} storage capacity and efficiency and address current limitations.
+CO\textsubscript{2} storage in coal seams accounts for less than 1\% of potential capacity \cite{wojcicki2014assessment}.
+Similarly, carbon mineralization in mafic and ultramafic rocks offers permanent sequestration potential but remains theoretical due to limited research.
+Both coal seams and mineralization require detailed petrographic analyses, THMC modeling, and field-scale pilot tests to quantify storage efficiency.

-Onshore saline aquifers, such as the Konary structure near Poznań, with a notable initial storage capacity, are within 100 km of several major emitters in the region.
-Yet, local governments in Wielkopolska vetoed a 2023 injection permit, citing seismic risk fears despite PGI’s probabilistic hazard assessment (<0.1\% annual probability of M>2.0 quakes) \cite{lubon2016effect}.
-Independently, the newly finalised EU networking project CCUS ZEN selected this site as one of the most promising CCUS storage sites \cite{Gravaud2023, Shogenova2025_valuechain}.
-The assessment results suggested storing in the Konary and Kamionki aquifer structures located nearby four emitter subclusters (total of CO\textsubscript{2} emission is 8.187 Mt/year), where CO\textsubscript{2} can be delivered with pipelines of length 4-38 km \cite{Shogenova2025_valuechain}.
+\textbf{Site-specific opportunities and challenges.} Poland's storage portfolio showcases diverse opportunities with distinct strategic and technical profiles.
+Onshore saline aquifers, such as the Konary structure near Poznań in the Wielkopolska region, are within 100 km of several major emitters.
+Despite its proximity to industrial clusters and technical suitability, local governments in Wielkopolska opposed a 2023 injection permit, citing seismic concerns, despite PGI's probabilistic hazard assessment indicating minimal risk \cite{lubon2016effect}.
+The EU CCUS ZEN project independently selected this site among the most promising storage candidates, proposing storage in Konary and Kamionki aquifer structures serving four emitter subclusters (totaling 8.187 Mt/year emissions) via 4-38 km pipelines \cite{Gravaud2023, Shogenova2025_valuechain}.
+This case illustrates the challenge of bridging technical feasibility with social acceptance in populated regions.